agbarnett/cluster.reports/SSA.md

 *Cluster-nominated topic #1*

-*	**Engagement with the region - Asia Pacific** We are considering the idea of having our 2022 conference in Darwin, and this would be a great opportunity to engage with Statistical agencies in the Asian region.
+*	**Engagement with the region - Asia Pacific**.
+We are considering the idea of having our 2022 conference in Darwin, and this would be a great opportunity to engage with Statistical agencies in the Asian region.

 *Cluster-nominated topic #2*